 - Academic Letters of Reference: Two (2) letters of reference from instructors or research supervisors are required.
 Reference letters are independently written by faculty.
 Once payment has been made, an electronic invitation will be sent to your referees, directing them to an on-line form, where they can submit their reference letter on-line.
 For this reason, it is important that you provide an up-to-date institutional email address for your referees in the on-line application form.

 - Writing Sample: A paper (10-25 pages, including summary) which the student feels represents his or her best work must be uploaded.
+A combination of two smaller papers is permitted in order to meet the minimum requirement.

 - Statement of Interest: A typed statement of interest (no more than 1 typed page) indicating research interests and reasons for applying to study Sociology at the University of Toronto is required.
 PhD applicants should make reference to the appropriate sociological literature and University of Toronto faculty expertise.

 - Academic Transcripts: All applicants are required to upload one electronic or scanned transcript from each post-secondary institution attended.
 Scanned copies of transcripts must be up to date and must include the "legend" which is usually printed on the back of the paper transcript.
 Please ensure the file is complete and readable before submitting.
 Official transcript will be requested from students who are short-listed for admission.
-You will be contacted by the department if official transcripts are needed.
+You will be contacted by the department if official (hard copy) transcripts are needed.
 Applicants who attended universities outside North America will be asked to provide notarized English translations to accompany all foreign documentation not written in English.

 - Curriculum Vitae (CV): Applicants are required to submit a CV.